Prejudice persists or wisdom awakens. In lucid moments of wise discernment, one feels relieved and blessed, privately.

 - Actualize the wisdom of anthropologist Margarete Mead: “Never doubt that a small group of thoughtful, committed, citizens can change the world.
 Indeed, it is the only thing that ever has.”

-- The first thing to do if you find yourself proximate to dumb leadership is stay and work mindfully to change the culture in your sphere of influence.
+- The first thing to do if you find yourself proximate to dumb leadership is staying and working mindfully to change the culture in your sphere of influence.
 This will be your best leadership training room for the foreseeable future.
 Give it your all!
 Recognize: a worthy mission facilitates alignment, and culture is the performance engine at the end of the day.

 - Trust your wit and wisdom.
 Keep your own counsel and improve upon it daily, recalling Margaret Mead’s research finding that, “Laughter is man’s most distinctive emotional expression.”
 [Have you heard Julie Roberts’ lyric, “men and mascara always run.”]